 The Kintyre Way makes a complete traverse of the peninsula, beginning on the west coast and finishing on the east.
 From Tayinloan jetty the route heads up into the hills but the effort is repaid by the impressive views across to Gigha, Islay and Jura.
 A long, winding descent eventually leads to the lovely village of Carradale which has wonderful views across Kilbrannan Sound to Arran.

-The track then heads west to scenic Lussa Loch before continuing south along an attractive minor road into Campbeltown, the largest town in Kintyre where the route runs down to the harbour.
+As you head west toward the scenic Lussa Loch, enjoy the tranquillity as you walk through the trees.
+From here, continue south along an attractive minor road into Campbeltown, the largest town in Kintyre where the route runs down to the harbour.

 The penultimate section starts out from Campbeltown and follows the shores of the loch taking you past the sentinel of Davaar Island.
 The Island is linked to the shore at low tide by a natural shingle causeway called the Doirlinn.
 In a cave on the island is an image of the Crucifixion painted by Archiebald MacKinnon in 1887.